Saravale: History

 The first recorded mention of Saravale dates from 1333, being mentioned in the papal tithe records as Zarafolua.
 It had two priests, which indicates that it was a large and important locality.
 In the Middle Ages, the hearth of the village was closer to Mureș and only later was it moved to its current location.

 In 1508 the locality became the property of the Patócsi family.
 At that time it was inhabited by Romanians, but only until 1529, when a Turkish incursion of Bali Bey resulted in the total destruction of the village, the inhabitants having to take refuge.
 Later, Ferenc Patócsi repopulated the settlement with Serbian serfs, who settled here permanently.
 They changed its name to Saravola, as evidenced by a Turkish document showing the collection of tithes from Ottoman villages.
 In 1647, during the Turkish occupation of Banat, it was inhabited by Serbs.
 In 1718, following the conquest of Banat by the Austrians, Saravale was annexed to the Banat of Temeswar.
 Between 1723–1725, it seems that the Serbs left the settlement.
 It is not known when the Romanians settled, but Hungarian historians claim that they came around 1725.
 Later, German settlers arrived from Tomnatic and Gottlob.

 Demographics

-Saravale had a population of 2,628 inhabitants at the 2011 census, up 4% from the 2002 census.
-Most inhabitants are Romanians (64.46%), larger minorities being represented by Roma (20.66%) and Serbs (7.38%).
-For 5.94% of the population, ethnicity is unknown.
-By religion, most inhabitants are Orthodox (80.06%), but there are also minorities of Pentecostals (5.82%) and Serbian Orthodox (5.78%).
-For 5.9% of the population, religious affiliation is unknown.
+Saravale had a population of 2,610 inhabitants at the 2021 census, down 0.68% from the 2011 census.
+In terms of ethnicity, there is no majority group, the inhabitants being Romanians (48.81%), Roma (37.89%) and Serbs (3.29%).
+For 9.5% of the population, ethnicity is unknown.
+By religion, most inhabitants are Orthodox (77.77%), but there are also minorities of Pentecostals (6.32%), Serbian Orthodox (3.4%) and Plymouth Brethren (1.76%).
+For 9.65% of the population, religious affiliation is unknown.

+Politics and administration

+The commune of Saravale is administered by a mayor and a local council composed of 11 councilors.
+The mayor, Sava Stoian, from the Social Democratic Party, has been in office since 2012.
+As from the 2024 local elections, the local council has the following composition by political parties: